algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Functional-Specifications/functional.md

 # Context
 HARFANG®3D is a 3D engine that allows professionals to create 3D games and applications.
 HARFANG®3D builds real-time 3D tools for industry professionals.
 Its software suite is tailored to developers, designers and engineers aiming to efficiently and seamlessly develop, implement & deploy 3D solutions (HMI, VR/AR, simulation, interactive 3D), regardless of development language or platform constraints.
 FABGen was written for the HArfang3D project to bring the C++ engine to languages such as Python, Lua and Go.
 It serves as a replacement for SWIG, a widely-used binding generator that supports a multitude of target languages.
 However, due to certain limitations, the team at HARFANG®3D created an alternative binding generator.
 # Goal
-FABGen was written for the HARFANG®3D project to bring the C++ engine to languages such as Python, Lua and Go.
+FABGenn is a dependency of HARFANG®3D project to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.
 SWIG has different issues and that's why HARFANG®3D company create another binding generator.
 And our objective is to create a binding for F#.<br><br>
 The goal is to implement F# in FABGen to allow non-coding experts to have access to this software.
 C++ is a very specific language for non-coding experts  people so implementing other languages such as Python, F# and Rust allows other experts to easily use FABGen.
 Adding F# to FABgen will benefit to the F# users who need a 3D engine.
 In addition, people looking for an alternative to SWIG when binding a C++ library to F# might find it useful.
 F# is known for being a relatively concise and easy to learn language, which can allow you to write code more quickly and with fewer errors.
 Also F# uses the .NET "int" data type, which is natively optimized for mathematical calculations and bit operations, which can make F# code runs faster than code written in other languages.<br><br>
 Attached below is a diagram illustrating the relationship between HARFANG®3D and FABGen in this project.